ScryEngineering/scrygroup.com/content/blog-posts/2018-07-20/mypy-questions.md

 examples/question2.py:8: error: Call to untyped function "outer" in typed context
 ```

 Now we see we got the feedback we expected there.
+But how do we make this actually work with type annotations?

-But how to make this actually work?
+### Homogenous types being forwarded

 One thing we can do is to mark the type of the `kwargs` if they are all homogenous as follows: